Missing Persons Asks Turkey to intensify its efforts with a view to the full and complete execution of the judgment,

 Decides to continue the supervision of progress accomplished until all necessary measures have been taken.

-Disappearance constitutes a multiple violation of basic and fundamental principles and norms of Human Rights.
+Disappearance constitutes a multiple violation of basic and fundamental human rights.
 These violations are not confined to the rights of the missing persons but also extend to the rights of their families.
-Those who commit this crime are not only guilty for their disappearance, but also guilty for the perpetuation of the suffering of the families by not disclosing information about the fate of their relatives.
+Those who commit this crime are not only guilty for the disappearance of the missing persons, but also guilty for the perpetuation of the suffering of the families by not disclosing information about the fate of their loved ones.

 Greek Cypriot and Greek missing persons of the Turkish invasion

 In human terms, the worst consequence of the Turkish invasion in Cyprus in the summer of 1974 is the tragic humanitarian problem of the missing persons and their families.
-During and after the Turkish invasion, thousands of Greek Cypriots were arrested and detained in concentration camps in Cyprus by the Turkish army and by Turkish Cypriot paramilitary organizations acting under the control of the Turkish army.
-Furthermore, over 2000 prisoners of war were illegally taken to Turkey and detained in Turkish prisons.
+During and after the Turkish invasion, thousands of Greek Cypriots were arrested and detained in concentration camps in Cyprus by the Turkish army and by Turkish Cypriot paramilitary organizations acting under the instructions and responsibility of the Turkish army.
+Furthermore, over 2000 prisoners of war were illegally transferred to Turkey and detained in Turkish prisons.
 Some of them were not released and are still missing.
 Hundreds of other Greek Cypriots, both soldiers and civilians (including old people, women and children) disappeared in the areas under Turkish occupation and are still missing.
-In all these cases there exist well documented testimonies that the persons missing were last seen alive in the hands of the Turkish army or by Turkish Cypriots acting under the Turkish occupation forces instruction and responsibility.
+In all these cases there exist well documented testimonies that the persons missing were last seen alive in the hands of the Turkish army or in the hands of Turkish Cypriots acting under the Turkish occupation forces instruction and responsibility.